 My daughter Melissa went into labor early in the morning of Sept 27.
 I was able to sit with her in the Birthing Room, and stayed there all day.
 I pulled out the scarf I was knitting, and a nurse asked me, “is that a blanket for the baby?”
 I replied, “it is for a soldier, and it will be sent to him in a care package for Christmas.”
 The nurse thought that was wonderful, and I continued to knit all day.
 As the labor progressed, and things got tense for Melissa, my needles really flew!
 At the last stage of labor, I just couldn’t knit anymore, I had to keep putting cold cloths on her head etc. Finally at 4:30 Evelyn Alice arrived, and I was able to stay there and witness her birth.
 She is beautiful and we are thrilled as first time grandparents.
 I finished up the scarf during calmer moments the next day, and that is why it is called ‘Labor of Love’ scarf.
 Kathy

 There has been some misunderstanding concerning the yarn fibers Operation Gratitude will send to our troops.
 We accept ALL yarn fibers.
 Acrylic is forbidden by the military, so scarves made out of acrylic cannot be worn while on duty, but it can be worn while off duty.
 If possible, along with your note and email please include the fiber content used.
 We want to encourage participation by every citizen who wishes to contribute.
-Our scarves, hats and neck gators are a gift.
+Our scarves and hats are gifts.
 Handmade, with love, from home.
 A special thanks to those who are taking a little extra time to include a note and contact address with each of your items.
 It makes them even more special!!

-If possible, it will be helpful to receive multiple shipments, maybe two-three, so we have items for each of our five packing days.
+If possible, it will be helpful to receive multiple shipments, maybe two-three, so we have items for each of our packing days.
+Find our shipping information here: